The 10 ugly truths MLMs don’t want you to know

 As a result they fined Herbalife US$200 million and ordered them to change their structure.
 (You can read the full ruling here.)

 Indeed, when you look at what you’re actually selling in an MLM, you can see that the odds are stacked against you if you want to rely on sales alone.
 Take doTERRA, an essential oil MLM.
-As we show here, their products are four times more expensive than you can buy from online retailers.
+As we show here, their products are three times more expensive for half the amount of oil than you can buy from online retailers.

 And it’s not just doTERRA.
 Compare any MLM product against high street alternatives and they’ll be more expensive.
 (One of the reasons why MLMs attempt to claim that their products are superior or contain a ‘magic’ ingredient – so you can’t compare them with identical, but cheaper, products.)